sumup-oss/foundry/README.md

 ⭐ _This is an advanced use case._

 Plop uses [Handlebar](http://handlebarsjs.com/) templates to generate the files.
 If you'd like to override a built-in template, you can specify a custom template directory (see config options above).
-Plop will first check if a custom template exists, otherwise, it will fallback to the default template.
+Plop will first check if a custom template exists, otherwise, it will fall back to the default template.

 To see which variables are available for use in a Handlebars template, have a look at the [default templates](https://github.com/sumup-oss/foundry/tree/main/src/configs/plop/templates).